 If you’ve ever doubted your light-packing abilities and whether it’s really possible – STOP.
-Matt and I did our winter trip to New Zealand for 2 weeks with 7kg carry on.
+Matt and I did our winter trip to New Zealand for 2 weeks with 7kgs of carry-on each.
 You guys, if we can do that, anything in life is possible.
 If you can dream it – you can DO IT! energetic thumbs up

 Here are my top tips to help you beat the airlines and pack light for carry-on only, to make sure you guys can take FULL advantage of those discount airfares.